bSI-InfraRoom/IFC-Tunnel-Deployment/sprints/sprint2_3.md

 This sprint encompasses the following usages:

 - [Product Relative Positioning](https://bsi-infraroom.github.io/IFC-Documentation-Tunnel/4_4_0_0/general/HTML/link/product-relative-positioning.htm) and [Product Linear Placement](https://bsi-infraroom.github.io/IFC-Documentation-Tunnel/4_4_0_0/general/HTML/link/product-linear-placement.htm)
-    - Either `IfcSite` or `IfcTunnel` (defined in Sprint 2.1) should be placed using the above concepts:
+    - The `IfcSite`  (defined in Sprint 2.1) should be placed using the above concepts:
         - either along the `IfcAlignment` (defined in Sprint 2.1)
         - or relative to an `IfcReferent` (defined in Sprint 2.1, which is nested according to Sprint 2.2).
     - That is: `IfcElement.ObjectPlacement.PlacementRelTo` shall point to `IfcElement.PositionedRelativeTo.RelatingPositioningElement.ObjectPlacement`.